anicolaspp/akka-persistence-maprdb/README.md

 ### MapR-DB Configuration

+TWe need some settings to be set up for MapR-DB.

-The only configuration key we need from MapR-DB is where our journal and snapshots are going to live.
+- `maprdb.path` is the base MFS path where our journals and snapshots live.
+- `maprdb.pollingIntervalms` is used by the query side for polling the new persistence entity ids.
+- `maprb.driver.url` can be used to configure what kind of MapR-DB implementation we want to use. `ojai:mapr:` points to the real MapR cluster.
+However, we could use an in-memory implementation through [ojai-testing](https://github.com/anicolaspp/ojai-testing) by indicating `maprdb.driver.url = ojai:anicolaspp:mem`.
+Notice that we package `ojai-testing` within `akka-persistence-maprdb` but it should not be used in production.

 The following configuration shows that our journals and snapshots will live inside the folder `/user/mapr/tables/akka` in the MapR File System.
 We can indicate any valid location in the distributed file system within MFS.
+The polling interval is `5` seconds and we use a real MapR cluster throught the MapR client and driver.
+For reference about OJAI, please see the related [MapR Documentation](https://mapr.com/docs/61/MapR-DB/JSON_DB/develop-apps-jsonDB.html)

 ```
 maprdb {
   path = "/user/mapr/tables/akka"

+  pollingIntervalms = 5000

+  driver {
+    url = "ojai:mapr:"
+  }
 }
 ```